los-gaming/los-gaming-app/README.md

 # Line of Sight Gaming App Documentation
-## Welcome to the LoS Gaming App docs!
+This repository serves as a design dump for all things relating to the LoS Gaming App.

+# License
+MIT